bihealth/sodar-server/docs_manual/source/ext_tool_igv_opening.rst

 You can also obtain URLs into the SODAR file serving sub system.

-The donor or pedigree names in the IGV links window depicted above link directly to the BAM and VCF files in the file serving sub system.
+The donor or pedigree names in the IGV links window depicted above link directly to the BAM/CRAM and VCF files in the file serving sub system.
 Right-click the link and use the "copy link location" context menu entry to copy the File URL.

 You can then open this link in IGV using the "File" > "Load from URL" command.
 Paste the URL that you just copied into the "File URL" field of the window that